 - Heat oven to 400°F. Line a baking sheet with parchment paper and set aside.

 - In a large bowl combine flour, sugar, baking powder, cinnamon, cardamom, and salt.
 Add cold butter cubes to the flour mixture and work the butter into the flour mixture, using your fingers or a pastry cutter, until the mixture resembles coarse pea or dime-size crumbs.
 Be careful not to overwork the mixture or the butter will soften too much and the resulting scones will not be flaky.
-Add the apples, and cranberries and toss well.
-Mix together the buttermilk and beaten egg and then add to the flour mixture and mix until just combined, kneading lightly (but don’t overwork it).

 - Use a bench/dough scraper or knife to cut 6 wedges (like a pizza) from each round.
 Flip each cut scone over and place upside down on the parchment lined baking sheet (the bottoms are flatter and will look prettier as the tops of the scones), spacing a couple inches apart.
 At this point, the scones can be refrigerated or even frozen and baked later.
 Frozen scones can be baked from a frozen state; just add a little extra baking time, as needed.

-- Stir together the confectioners’ sugar, cinnamon, and milk until smooth.
-If the glaze is too thin, add a sprinkle more confectioners’ sugar.
-Too thick, add a drizzle of milk.
-When scones are cool, drizzle the glaze over the tops.
+- When scones are cool, drizzle the glaze over the tops.
 Allow the glaze to set briefly and then serve the scones at room temperature.
-These scones are best the day they are made, otherwise the moisture in the fruit with begin to soften the scones and glaze.
+These scones are best the day they are made, otherwise the moisture in the fruit will begin to soften the scones and glaze.

 Notes